itascaconsulting/PFC3D_OpenFOAM/README.md

 Dimensions (*PFC3D*) is a discrete element code produced by Itasca Consulting Group.

+OPENFOAM® is a registered trade mark of OpenCFD Limited, producer and distributor of the OpenFOAM software.
+This offering is not approved or endorsed by OpenCFD Limited, producer and distributor of the OpenFOAM software and owner of the OPENFOAM® and OpenCFD® trade marks.

+Itasca Consulting Group does not provide support for *OpenFOAM*.

 The two-way coarse-grid coupling between *PFC3D* and *OpenFOAM* follows the approach of Tsuji.
 Porosity and body force fields are included in the Navier-Stokes equation to account for the presence of particles in